From the Tablet of Destinies to the Book of Life

 God's Scroll of Individual Destiny

-Psalm 139:16 offers a remarkable parallel to the Mesopotamian tradition of Nabu recording individual destinies, as the psalmist declares: "Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them."
-A divine being has inscribed the entire course of an individual life before it unfolds, with the days of a person's existence predetermined and recorded in a celestial document, an image close to the Babylonian prayers asking Nabu to inscribe long life on the tablet of destiny.[1]
+Psalm 139:16 offers a close parallel to the Mesopotamian tradition of Nabu recording individual destinies, as the psalmist declares that God’s eyes saw his “unformed substance” and that in the divine book (sefer) “all the days ordained for me were recorded” before any of them came into existence.
+A divine being has inscribed the entire course of an individual life before it unfolds, with the days of a person’s existence predetermined and recorded in a celestial document, an image remarkably close to the Babylonian prayers asking Nabu to inscribe long life on the tablet of destiny.
+The Hebrew word sefer here, like its usage in Psalm 69, implies a scroll rather than a clay tablet, reflecting the continued technological shift in how the divine record was imagined.[1]

 Psalms 139:14-17